pobzeb/ironman/README.md

 Current Features:
  - Tap the mode in the bottom left corner of the screen to toggle through available modes.
-Tap anywhere else to select the mode or press the volume down key to select the mode.
+Tap anywhere else to select the mode.
+ - Certain modes have available options accessible through on-screen or hard buttons.
- - Press the volume down key to take action on the current mode.
-For example, snap a photo in Picture mode.
+   - For example, snap a photo in Picture mode with the small camera button on the screen.
  - Displays current time and date.
  - Displays a horizon indicator to show pitch and roll.
  - Displays current altitude.
  - Displays horizontal scrolling compass.
  - Displays current latitude and longitude.
- - Displays fixed satellites in a visual representation.
+ - Displays locked satellites in a visual representation.
- - Can enable/disable camera preview.
+ - Options mode allows toggle of camera preview.
  - Preferences are saved:
    - Current camera enabled/disabled mode.
    - Current activity mode.